Airbnb-Price-Prediction-with-311-Data/Price-prediction/README.md

-# Project Title
+# Effect of 311 service complaints on Airbnb Prices

-One Paragraph of project description goes here
+The aim of this project is to predict Airbnb prices in NYC.
+We try to analyse the effect of 311 service complaints in a given zipcode on the Airbnb prices.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites